yocto-8/yocto-8/README.md

 <img align="left" src="assets/logo-v2-readme.png">

-## A (WIP) open-source PICO-8 cartridge runner for the Raspberry Pi Pico.
+## An experimental PICO-8 cartridge runner for the Raspberry Pi Pico.

 [PICO-8](https://www.lexaloffle.com/pico-8.php) is a fantasy game console from Lexaloffle which allows you to create, edit, share and play small games in a virtual console.
 yocto-8 is a PICO-8 implementation that aims to run unmodified games.

 That's the plan anyway -- see [the current progress](#plans).

+> [!IMPORTANT]
+> See the tag [`rp2040-obsoleted`](https://github.com/yocto-8/yocto-8/tree/rp2040-obsoleted) for the branch used for the RP2040/PicoSystem ports of yocto-8.
+>
+> The project should start moving away to RP2350-based design for performance and PSRAM interfacing reasons.

 The main implementation goals are:
 - To reach good PICO-8 compatibility